epfl-ada/ada-2020-project-milestone-p3-p3_tshtsh_club/README.md

 ## 6. Proposed timeline
 - 27th of November - 4th of December:  creative extension analysis notebook
-- 4th of December - 11th of December: creative extension data story/report
+- 4th of December - 11th of December: creative extension data story/report and video pitch
-- 11th of December - 18th of December: creative extension video pitch and individual update of the replication notebook
+- 11th of December - 18th of December: individual update of the replication notebook

 ## 7. Organization within the team